cognitedata/toolkit/cognite_toolkit/cognite_modules/examples/cdf_data_pipeline_3d_valhall/README.md

      - Content: result from contextualization with mappings NOT added to CDF between 3d and assets.
        Table can be used for quality control and input to manual tuning
    - db/table: `3d_oid_opcua/contextualization_manual_input`
-     - Content: manual input to contextualization process.
+     - Content: manual input to the contextualization process.
 Table can be used as:
-       - a migration table read existing mappings from old project and insert to this table to re-map in new project
+       - a migration table reads existing mappings from the old project and insert to this table to re-map in the new project
        - manual tuning based on results from process - wrong mappings in good/bad table can be corrected by adding it to this table